sjorn3/elm-data/README.md

 .andMap ziplist [((*) 2), ((/) 4)] [4,5,10] == [8,0.8]
 ```
 A cool feature of this is that you can change the semantics by simply changing
 the definitions in the record, as evidenced by the `ziplist` example.
+Having
+said that, this `ziplist` isn't technically a valid applicative, the short
+reason being that in elm the default lists aren't lazy.

 ## Traversable